sihaysistema/ERPNext-Guide/ERPNext-Learning-Guide.md

 ##### 3.2.8.1 - Types of Projects (Video 089)
 ##### 3.2.8.2 - Type and Activity Cost (Video 090)
 ##### 3.2.8.3 - Project Tasks (Video 091)
+A task is an allocation of work to be completed before a specific time.
+A task can exist by itself, or it can belong to a project.

+If you wish to see how you create a task from a project, follow the instructiones from project.

+To make a new Task, go to **Projects > 	Tasks > New** Enter the *Subject* or *Title* for the task.
+Select if it belongs to a project, if necessary.
+Enter the foreseen date from Beggining to End
+You may enter the *Expected Time* of the task in hours You may enter the progress in *Percentage*
+Indicate the specific details for this task textually.

+If this task depends on another, indicate the previous task here

+You may also assign or share a task with colleagues on ERPNext.
 ##### 3.2.8.4 - Timesheet (Video 092)  [Original video](https://youtu.be/IxY-rSJsA6U)
+To keep track of the time used in a task, we create a timesheet Select activity type
+Indicate start time
+Indicate hours used
+End time is updated.
+Save the record.

+In the related task you will be able to see the time spent on this task If the task belongs to a project, then the time spent will be updated there.
 #### 3.2.9 - Assets
 ##### 3.2.9.2 - Asset Maintenance Team (Video 093)
 ##### 3.2.9.3 - Asset Maintenance (Video 094)